Your Devices Are Snitches and It’s Time to Do Something About It

 - You’re already comfortable with Linux administration

-- You want the most detailed query statistics
+- You want the most detailed query statistics for your network

 Use AdGuard Home if: